QI2lab/Gpufit/README.md

 The Gpufit source code can be built on Linux using cmake and make.
 See my [example shell script](build_gpufit_linux.sh)

 # Installing pygpufit
-After compiling, the python package is located in.
-`<build directory>\Debug\pyGpufit
-Navigate to this folder, ctivate your conda or virtual environment, and install with `pip install .`
+After compiling, the python package is located in `<build directory>\Debug\pyGpufit` Navigate to this folder, activate your conda or virtual environment, and install with `pip install .`

 # Gpufit